 The field school, based at the SMU-In-Taos Fort Burgwin campus, Taos County, New Mexico, provides a remarkable venue for TCAP to pursue its mission in an ecologically diverse and geographically spectacular portion of the Greater American Southwest.
 Students are instructed in a broad variety of techniques employed in contemporary archaeological investigations through multiple course offerings with the emphasis on extensive hands-on training, supplemented by classroom, lecture, and colloquial instruction and laboratory work.

 Students benefit from not only exposure to methodological precision with the latest generation of equipment but also the opportunity to interface intensively with scholars from both collaborative institutions who bring synergistic and complimentary research and teaching skills to the field training arena.

-Class sizes are limited.
-Volunteers will be accepted on a conditional basis prioritized on the following criteria.
+Volunteers are accepted on a conditional basis prioritized on the following criteria.

 • Academic Major (Anthropology/Archaeology).

 • First come, first "served."